Runouw-Modders/SM63-Mods/dev/Super Mario 63 IG Timer v1.1.md

-# Super Mario 63 In-Game Timer version 1.1
+# Super Mario 63 IG Timer v1.1

 ### Effect(s) of this romhack
 This romhack, specifically made for speedrunners, adds an in-game timer to Super Mario 63.